 - Do they fairly represent the entity's financial accounts?

-Before issuing an opinion, auditors are given access to review the firm's accounting practices, financial data sources, and account transaction histories.
+Before issuing an opinion, auditors review the firm's accounting practices, financial data sources, and account transaction histories.
 From this, the best possible audit outcome is an auditor's opinion of Unqualified.
-This means the auditor fully endorses a positive answer to the above two questions.
+This opinion means the auditor fully endorses a "Yes" answer to the above two questions.

 For more on the auditing process and possible auditing outcomes, see Auditors Opinion.